New York woman used TikTok to learn fate of dad who killed mom

 “He had, like, saliva coming down his mouth,” Ortiz said, “and you could see that he was snorting cocaine.”

-In the spring of 2020, right around Yalitza Espinal’s 40th birthday, she decided to share her mother’s story on a TikTok account called Wanda’s Justice.
+In the spring of 2020, right around Yalitza’s 40th birthday, she decided to share her mother’s story on a TikTok account called Wanda’s Justice.
 She wanted to know what had happened to her father.

 She soon found answers in private messages that indicated her father had died in 2021, about seven years after he was electrocuted in a household accident in the Dominican Republic.
 She said a cousin provided a lot of the information.

-The cousin sent photos to Yalitza Espinal showing a small memorial service for her father.
+The cousin sent photos to Yalitza showing a small memorial service for her father.

-“She explained that what happened to my father was God’s justice,” Yalitza Espinal said.
+“She explained that what happened to my father was God’s justice,” Yalitza said.

 The Bronx Homicide Squad planned to do an “exceptional clearance” on the murder case, declaring Antonio Espinal the killer of Wanda Rodriguez.